chineme-code/soc-automation-lab-2.0/soc-automation-lab-2.0/README.md

 ## Certifications & Context

-Built by **Chinemelum Osholake** — Cybersecurity Analyst Intern at Smarkt Technologies.
+Built by **Chinemelum Umealajekwu** — Cybersecurity Analyst Intern at Smarkt Technologies.
 MS Cybersecurity & Business Analytics, University of New Mexico (GPA: 4.09)
 CompTIA Security+ | CompTIA CySA+
+With inspiration from MyDFIR YouTube channel.
+Please go and support him and the hard work he's putting in.
 ---

 ## Disclaimer